copiousfreetime/try-them-all/posts/processing-a-compressed-json-feed.md

 }
 ```

 You may be wondering about the line `write_io.set_encoding("BINARY")`.
 This particular item took a while to figure out.
 The data that is coming out of the decompressor are raw bytes.
 Those bytes need to be interpreted as UTF-8 characters since JSON requires UTF-8.
-There are multi-byte UTF-8 characters and it is pretty much guaranteed that at some point a multibyte UTF-8 character is going to be split across decompression chunks.
+It is pretty much guaranteed that at some point a multibyte UTF-8 character is going to be split across decompression chunks.

 By default the pipe ends up with a default encoding of UTF-8 on both input and output.
 When the decompressor writes uncompressed bytes to the pipe, if there is a partial multibyte UTF-8 character in that write operation, then ruby will raise an exception since the byte sequence is not a valid UTF-8 sequence.

-With the write side of the pipe having a `BINARY` encoding set, the pipe is now effectively a buffer that converts unencoding bytes to a line oriented UTF-8 characters.
+Doing `write_io.setn_encoding("BINARY")` the write side of the pipe now has a `BINARY` encoding set, the pipe is now effectively a buffer that converts unencoded bytes to a line oriented UTF-8 characters.

-Runing this new script results in:
+Running this new script results in:
 ```
 $ ./json_parsing_client.rb  $HOST $PORT
 2021-02-01T20:19:24Z 10004  INFO : Decompressor: read 245 times